sosnovski/synch/README.md

 The **Synch** library includes the locker package, which brings the capabilities of managing distributed locks, constructed atop various databases such as Postgres, MySQL, Redis, and others.

 ## Use cases
 In distributed systems where several processing units need to carry out operations on specific resources like campaigns or customers, this client creates exclusive locks to prevent concurrent modifications.
-Thus, it provides a straightforward solution to achieve fine-grained locking.
+Thus, it provides a straightforward solution to achieve distributed locking.

 Additionally, the lock client can be instrumental in leader election.
 It facilitates the selection of a single host as the leader for smooth operations.
 In case the chosen leader fails, another host assumes the leader's role within a user-defined lease period.